4thethrillofit/grunt-redis/README.md

-This is a fork of Blooie's [grunt-redis](https://github.com/Blooie/grunt-redis) task (see readme below).
+This is a fork of [Blooie's grunt-redis](https://github.com/Blooie/grunt-redis) task (see readme below).
 This fork allows the user to specify a manifest key and max size so the deploy keys are stored in the same redis instance as all previous deploys.

+See see my (blog post)[https://medium.com/@feifanw/df40cf105622] on zero-downtime Javascript app deployment for more detail.

-# grunt-redis
+# grunt-redis-manifest

 > Redis file uploader